pimbrouwers/Falco/docs/en/response.md

 ## JSON responses

-These handlers uses the .NET built-in `System.Text.Json.JsonSerializer`.
+These handlers use the .NET built-in `System.Text.Json.JsonSerializer`.

 ```fsharp
 type Person =